Skip to main content Skip to footer

 You can read about EEA Residence Cards in more detail below.

-Dependence in this instance means either:
+Dependence in this instance meant either:

 - the person is residing in an EEA State in which the EEA national also resides and is dependent upon the EEA national or is a member of his household; or